 • When supply is up and demand is down, the price is WAY down.

 That’s what happened to oil.
 Brent Crude Oil (ICE) which is the world benchmark hit a high of almost $140 in early 2008.
 In 2016 it hit a low of about $26.
-Recently it closed at about $55 a barrel.
-1) The U.S. benchmark West Texas Intermediate (WTI) closed at about $52. * The decline in the price of oil certainly affected the energy industry.
+In early 2020 it closed at about $55 a barrel.
+1) The decline in the price of oil certainly affected the energy industry.
 Employees were laid off.
 Many projects were halted.
 Companies merged.
 The rebound in price from the low has slowed some of this activity.

 Although it has slowed down due to the sharp decline in the price of oil, the expansion of advanced hydraulic fracturing and horizontal drilling (“Fracking”) also contributed to the supply of more oil.
 It’s fascinating how technology has a way of disrupting industries.